 Some stores are not allowing children to enter during this time.
 If you know a single parent or a family with children, perhaps you could offer to help out by running to the store, or picking up a grocery order for them.
 Elderly people who unable to leave home.
 Please check on your neighbors to see what supplies they may need.

-Local elementary schools are giving away food bags daily.
-Reach out to your neighbors or other families that may benefit from these bags; offer to pick them up and drop them off at their home if they are unable to get out or leave their home.
+There are a number of local food pantries and food outreach programs going on in the area.
+Reach out to your neighbors or other families that may benefit from these items; offer to pick them up and drop them off at their home if they are unable to get out or leave their home.

 Consider providing child care for an essential worker who may have lost their childcare, or whose children are now at home all day.

-Send cards of encouragement to medical professionals, nursing home workers, and residents, etc. Many are working long hours, or have had to make drastic changes in their daily work; encourage them to let them know we care.
+Send cards of encouragement to Law Enforcement Officers, First Responders, EMT's, medical professionals, nursing home workers, and residents, etc. Many are working long hours, or have had to make drastic changes in their daily work; encourage them to let them know you care.

 Share Scripture verses and encouragement on social media instead of scary statistics or stories.